LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 8 - Login page.md

 }
 ```

-From this point all unauthorized requests will lead user to login page.
+From this point, all unauthorized requests will lead the user to the login page.